tegansnyder/Laravel-Guard/readme.md

 - **JS**: public/js
 - **CSS**: public/css

 To override these defaults, publish the default configuration options to your `app/config` directory.
+You'll only have to do this once per project, of course.

 ```bash
 php artisan config:publish way/guard-laravel
 ```

 You may now edit these options at `app/config/packages/way/guard-laravel/guard.php`.
+When you do, your Guardfile will automatically update to reflect the changes.

 ## Sass/Less/CoffeeScript Compilation